Rubber wear on concrete: dry and in-water conditions

 Fig. \ref{NewPicWearParticles.1.eps} shows optical images of the wear particles collected after sliding rubber blocks on concrete surfaces.
-The rubber particles were collected using adhesive film pressed against the rubber surface after specially designed sliding tests conducted to collect wear particles, where the nominal contact pressure was $\sigma_0 = 0.056 \ {\rm MPa}$.
+The rubber particles are collected using adhesive film pressed against the rubber surface after specially designed sliding tests were conducted to collect wear particles, where the nominal contact pressure is $\sigma_0 = 0.056 \ {\rm MPa}$.
 Fig. \ref{NewPicWearParticles.1.eps} (a) and (b) illustrate that both the silica-filled and carbon-filled SBR compounds produced similar wear particle distributions.

 Fig. \ref{1s.2wearrate.WATER.eps}(a) shows the friction coefficient $\mu$, and Fig. \ref{1s.2wearrate.WATER.eps}(b) shows the mass loss per unit normal force, $\Delta m/F_{\rm N}$, for silica- and carbon-filled SBR blocks as a function of sliding distance on concrete surfaces.
-The red symbols represent the dry state, and the pink symbols represent the water-lubricated state.
+The red symbols represent the dry state, and the green symbols represent the in-water state.
 The filled and open squares represent SBR with carbon and silica fillers, respectively.
 The same rubber blocks as in Fig. \ref{1s.2wearrate.all.loads.eps} were used.
-The normal force was $F_{\rm N} = 250 \ {\rm N}$, the rubber surface area was $A_0=7 \ {\rm cm^2}$, and the nominal contact pressure was $\sigma_0 = F_{\rm N}/A_0 = 0.36 \ {\rm MPa}$.
-The dashed lines in Fig. \ref{1s.2wearrate.WATER.eps}(b) correspond to wear rates $\Delta m/F_{\rm N}L \approx 0.038 \ {\rm mg/Nm}$ in water and $0.023 \ {\rm mg/Nm}$ in the dry state.
-Assuming a rubber mass density $\rho = 1.2 \ {\rm g/cm^3}$, this corresponds to wear volumes $\Delta V/F_{\rm N}L \approx 0.032 \ {\rm mm^3/Nm}$ in water and $0.019 \ {\rm mm^3/Nm}$ in the dry state.
-For the tests conducted in water, the wear debris is shown in Figs. \ref{ALLwearCarbon.eps}, \ref{ALLwearSilicone.eps}, and \ref{SBcPerticlesWater.ps}.
+The nominal contact pressure is $0.36 \ {\rm MPa}$.
+The dashed lines in Fig. \ref{1s.2wearrate.WATER.eps}(b) correspond to wear rates $\Delta m/F_{\rm N}L \approx 0.038 \ {\rm mg/Nm}$ in water and $0.023 \ {\rm mg/Nm}$ in the dry state, corresponding to the wear volumes $\Delta V/F_{\rm N}L \approx 0.032 \ {\rm mm^3/Nm}$ and $0.019 \ {\rm mm^3/Nm}$, respectively For the tests conducted in water, the wear debris is shown in Figs. \ref{ALLwearCarbon.eps}, \ref{ALLwearSilicone.eps}, and \ref{SBcPerticlesWater.ps}.

 Fig. \ref{ALLwearCarbon.eps} shows two wear tracks for carbon-filled SBR blocks sliding on concrete surfaces in water.
 Each test consisted of 10 sliding cycles, with each cycle comprising a $20 \ {\rm cm}$ forward and backward motion.
 Similar results for silica-filled SBR are presented in Fig. \ref{ALLwearSilicone.eps}(a).
 Fig. \ref{ALLwearSilicone.eps}(b) provides a magnified view of wear particles accumulated at the edge of one sliding track.